|LAK||1||0||2||(0 - 0)||3|

 "Obviously, everyone wants to play every game, but with the situation right now, it's pretty good," Bernier said.
 "It's not like we're waiting three weeks to get in.
 We know we're going to play at least one game a week, which keeps your head in the game."

-Scrivens (7-2-4; 1.56; .943) played 10 straight games for the Kings after Jonathan Quick was injured Nov.
-12, but Martin Jones has played the past three, with two straight shutouts, including a 6-0 win against the Montreal Canadiens on Tuesday.
+Ben Scrivens (7-2-4; 1.56; .943), who was sent from Toronto to L.A. in the June trade, played 10 straight games for the Kings after Jonathan Quick was injured Nov.
+12, but Jones has played the past three, with two straight shutouts, including a 6-0 win against the Montreal Canadiens on Tuesday.

 "They're both kids, and they're both trying to buy us some time until Jonathan Quick comes back, and whichever one plays best gets to play," Kings coach Darryl Sutter told LA Kings Insider.